4. Seaborn

 1. Click on ***Seaborn*** in the ***Visualization*** category.

-1. You can use Settings to set the basic style of the plots displayed.
-For detailed configuration, use the Chart Style in the Visualization category.
+2. You can use ***Settings*** to set the default style of the graph.
+For detailed configuration, use ***Chart Style*** in the ***Visualization*** category.

-2. You can preview the plot to be displayed.
-In the top right corner, you can set the number of samples used for preview.
+3. ***Chart Preview***: You can preview the plot that will be displayed.
+In ***Sampling** on the* top right, you can set the number of samples to use for the preview.

 [Data](#data)